kwpark23/Zeros_Matter/README.md

 [Back to top](#top)

-## <a name="feature"></a>Game Features
+## <a name="feature"></a>Game Controls and Features

 All gameplay is controlled by mouse input, and there are no keyboard commands.

+The title screen conatains a "Play" button and an "Instructions" button.
+- Click on the "Play" button to advance to the game screen.
+- Click on the "Instructions" button to read the game rules.
+Click on the "Back" button to return to the title screen.

+The game screen contains an 8 by 8 board.
-First, click the "Play" button to enter the game screen.
-Once a board appears, click on the squares on the board to place stones.
+- Click on the squares on the board to places stones.

-Important: A stone will only be placed on the board once clicked **if the move is valid according to the rules of Flipsies.
+- **Important**: A stone will only be placed on the board if the move is valid according to the rules of Flipsies.

-Continue to place stones, alternating players for each turn.
 The game will automatically proceed to the winning screen once the game detects that a player has won.

 [Back to top](#top)